afsarzan/afsarzan/README.md

-# 👋 Hi I'm Afsar Ahmed  - Software Engineer 🚀
-# Crafting state of art softwares
+# Software Engineer - Crafting state of art softwares

 🌟 **Welcome to my GitHub!**
 A tech enthusiast with over a decade of experience in leading software engineering projects.